cmgonzalez/gandalf/README.txt

 * Build

 Open a shell in the game home directory
-Run "make" or "make -j10" for 10 compiler threads
+Run "make" to build taps.

-To build zx7 compresed run "make zx7" (twice)
+Run "make zx7" (twice) to build zx7 compressed taps.
+Run "make sna" to build 128k snapshot.

-Windows users can build using the zcompile batch file instead.
+Windows users can build by running "zcompile" instead.

 ==============================================================================